 Monday mornings come all too soon.
 And, for some of us, the anxiety of Monday creeps into our Sundays.
-But as teenagers, we dreaded Saturday mornings even more than Sundays as adults.
+But as teenagers, we dreaded Saturday mornings.
 Why?
 Because Saturday was the day our dad enlisted us to wash the cars and mow the yard.
 My dad taught us the value of hard work.
 And the five of us learned the value of negotiation and the barter system to trade tasks.
 One of us, paid her siblings to do her chores so she could go to the mall with her friends.
 As an adult, my anxiety moved from Saturdays to Sundays.
 I did not realize I created Sunday hacks until I noticed my anxiety settled down with a set of 5 Sunday hacks to make my Mondays easier.

 My dad would call my Sunday hacks his daily habits.
 Either way, you want to say it, these Sunday hacks quieted the voices in my head.
 And, I enjoyed Sundays so much more!
 Here are 5 Sunday Hacks that allowed me to enjoy and appreciate Sunday evenings.